dan-nagle/h2m/README.txt

 GROOMING PRODUCED FILES

-When translating complicated files, such as library or system headers, some problems can come up which require human intervertion.
+When translating complicated files, such as library or system headers, some problems can come up which require human intervention.
 1. Unrecognized Types
 Unrecognized types are an unavoidable nuisance in many system headers.
 Fortran has no equivalent to a void type.
 Some intrinsically defined types such as __va_list_tags are also unrecognized.
-Search for the pattern "unrecognized_type" in the created header to find these instances.
-In many cases, these must be commented out, but other times a substitution can be made.
+Search for the pattern "WARNING_UNRECOGNIZED" in the created header to find these instances.
+Depending on the options with which h2m was invoked, these may be commented out.
 2. Length Problems
 Extremely long lines may sometimes result from function or initialization translations.
+The tool will comment out all declarations containing illegal long lines.
 These must be broken by hand.
 The h2m tool should warn if such long lines exist.
-Some compilers will also warn about line truncation.
-Extremely long names require similar treatment.
+Extremely long names will also result in declarations being commented out, and these must be changed by the user, either by altering the symbol's name or by inserting a name="" specification (if legal) into the translated Fortran and shortening the Fortran name only.
 3. Pointer Initialization
 Pointers in initialization lists will be set to C_NULL_PTR or C_NULL_FUNPTR as appropriate.
 They will need to be reinitialized by hand.
+The h2m software will preserve their initialization values as comments.
 4. Macros
 Though h2m will attempt to handle simple macros, it may make mistakes even on these, and the translations of function-like macros will need to be filled in or replaced completely.
+The h2m software will preserve initialization values as comments.
 5. Duplicate Names
 When h2m locates a repeated identifier, it comments the repeat out to avoid problems and warns on standard error and in the comments.
-Names may need to be changed by hand and the declaration un-commented, or it may be that this repeated declaration is actually not needed (because it is a typedef of a structure which Fortran already recognizes by the proper name).
+Names may need to be changed by hand and the declaration altered, or it may be that this repeated declaration is actually not needed (because it is a typedef of a structure which Fortran already recognizes by the proper name).
 Note that capitalization is not significant in Fortran and this often leads to duplicate identifiers.

 4)   KNOWN ISSUES

+If there are several different error conditions raised by a single line of code, only one of them will be reported.
+For example, if there is an unrecognized type and an illegal line length detected in a function definition, only the illegal line length will be reported on standard error and in the output code.
+It is expected that the user will inspect code which is reported as erroneous and fix all issues.

 Clang warnings may be generated during translation.
-This does not mean that there is necessarilly something wrong with the code in question.
+This does not mean that there is necessarily something wrong with the code in question.
+When Clang raises warnings or errors on a file being translated, the translation may be incomplete.
+Removing the offending pieces of the C source code, or altering Clang's behavior with a compiler option are two possible solutions to this problem.

-Name conflicts occur quite frequently becaus C has different scoping rules than fortran.
+Name conflicts occur occasionally because C has different scoping rules than Fortran.
+Usually, h2m will detect these conflicts and attempt to comment out the offenders.
 Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between module and function or type names.
 These name conflicts typically lead to cascades of closely following but seemingly unrelated errors.
-The h2m program will attempt to catch and comment out name conflicts, but is not guaranteed to always succeed.
+Note that no attempt is made to catch conflicts involving names of translated modules, but these are exceedingly rare.

 Typedefs defining 'void' will cause undefined type errors.
 Fortran has no reasonable translation for a 'void' type and h2m cannot handle it.
+Likewise, certain built-in C types (va_list and its associates as well as associates of berval) can cause unrecognized type problems, as can exceedingly complicated typedefs.

 If Clang runs into an error pragma (#error) during preprocessing, an error will be raised.
 This is unavoidable.